cameronmclean/praxis/notebook.md

 yep - implemented by putting a clickable div around the pattern and force info - clickng opens new window with all pattern info from labpatterns.org

-righto. sidebar and exemplar display back on page v1.0 implemented!
+righto. sidebar and exemplar display back on page v1.0 implemented! although multiple forces not dealt with?

+Next up - screenshots and chapter 5 improvements... <sigh>